ptrsrn/ProducerConsumer/DATABASE.md

 mysql -u root - p
 ```

-when prompted for password enter the root password set in docker compose
+when prompted for password enter the root password

-## create the new user

-form the mysql prompt execute the following
+From the mysql prompt execute the following

 ```
     CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';